-The EUDO CITIZENSHIP / UNHCR Database on Protection Against Statelessness in Europe, developed by the EUDO CITIZENSHIP Observatory in cooperation with UNHCR, includes information on the extent to which citizenship laws in 41 European states* provide sufficient protection against statelessness, in light of the most important international standards.
+The Global Database on Protection Against Statelessness, developed by the EUDO CITIZENSHIP Observatory in cooperation with UNHCR, includes information on the extent to which citizenship laws provide sufficient protection against statelessness, in light of the most important international standards.
 The database is organized around a comprehensive typology of modes of protection against statelessness which outlines, in a systematic way, 17 categories of persons that are at risk of being or becoming stateless.
 The typology of modes of protection against statelessness follows the logic of a more general typology on the modes of acquisition of citizenship and modes of loss of citizenship, as developed by the EUDO CITIZENSHIP Observatory.
-It contains information about laws in place on 1 January 2013.

 The database allows two types of searches (search types cannot be combined):

 - Country: search by country and view all regulations in one country.

 - Mode: search by mode and view regulations across countries.